Silver outperforms Gold

 The Gold Silver Ratio is Dropping

-- The gold/silver ratio has been as high as 125/1 in March 2020.
+The gold/silver ratio has been as high as 125/1 in March 2020.
 From 1693 to 1815 the gold/silver ratio was 15x (see chart below) and for most of the past two decades, the ratio has ranged from roughly 50:1 to 70:1.
-Based on the current ratio of 68:1 on June 1, 2021, silver can be considered inexpensive relative to gold.
+When the gold/silver ratio is in excess of 70x silver can be considered inexpensive relative to gold.

 Silver is an Industrial as well as a Precious Metal